sahinunlu/Notes/CCode/CleanCode.md

 our perfect interface to the provided interface.
 Either way our code speaks to us better, promotes internally consistent usage across the boundary, and has fewer maintenance points when the third-party code changes.

+**Unit Test**

+1. Keeping Tests Clean

+Dirty tests is equivalent to, if not worse than, having no tests

+The moral of the story is simple: Test code is just as important as production code.
+It is not a second-class citizen.
+It requires thought, design, and care.
+It must be kept as clean as production code.

+2. Tests Enable the -ilities

+It is unit tests that keep our code flexible, maintainable, and reusable.

+3. Clean Tests

+What makes a clean test?
+Three things.
+Readability, readability, and readability.
+Readability is perhaps even more important in unit tests than it is in production code.

+BUILD-OPERATE-CHECK2 pattern

+4. Domain-Specific Testing Language

+5. A Dual Standard

+6. One Assert per Test

+7. Single Concept per Test

+8. F.I.R.S.T

+ 	1- Fast: Tests should be fast.

+	2- Independent Tests should not depend on each other.

+	3- Repeatable Tests should be repeatable in any environment.

+	4- Self-Validating The tests should have a boolean output.

+	5- Timely The tests need to be written in a timely fashion

+**Classes**

+1. Classes Should Be Small!

+	Count responsibilities